• Project Highlight

 SEPA Projects

-SEPA Programs: Workforce Development Partnerships Since 1991
+SEPA Programs: Workforce Development Partnerships since 1991

 The Science Education Partnership Award (SEPA) program was created to encourage collaborative health and science education projects among biomedical and clinical researchers and educators, schools, and other interested organizations.
 The goal of these projects is to improve student understanding of health sciences in pre-kindergarten through grade 12, increase the public’s understanding of science, and prepare the healthcare workforce of the future.
 SEPA was established in 1991 and transferred from NIH’s Division of Program Coordination, Planning, and Strategic Initiatives to the National Institute of General Medical Sciences in early 2017.